Literary Masters, Inc.

 the hard way.
 Thanks for the reminder, Captain.*****__David M. Ackerman.

-their death throws.
-He was tired, so he and his granddaughter had stopped for a rest.
-It was the
+Autumn leaves.
+Always the most beautiful in their death throws.
+He was tired, so he and his

-most favorite part of his day for he had his granddaughter to himself whom he cherished above all
+granddaughter had stopped for a rest.
+It was the most favorite part of his day for he had his

-others.
-And to whom he told many stories of her ancestors and her homeland.
-The best part was
+of her ancestors and her homeland.
+The best part was that his granddaughter was loving and

-that his granddaughter was loving and always most attentive to his fables.
+always most attentive to his fables.

 Today, however, the old man decided to tell a riddle for her to unravel.
 He knew she loved riddles